QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 + Z_Z
 ```

-`Destabilizer` and `MixedStabilizer` do not use and column swaps on
+`Destabilizer` and `MixedStabilizer` do not use any column swaps on
 instantiation as they do not track the logical operators.